State-of-War-PostBar/Blue-Alert/README.md

 # State of War: Remastered

 Remaking an old game, _State of War_.
-Also a programming experiment by [Taxerap](https://github.com/Taxerap).
+Also a programming experiment of [Taxerap](https://github.com/Taxerap).

 ## ~~Quick Start~~